leeblackwell/gmail-empty-folder/README.md

 Oh, yeah.
 173k to delete.
 This is why this script exists ;)

+For January 2020, there are some new options:
+1. `--delay` Inserts a 0.5s pause after each message is processed; intended to try and avoid Google's rate limiting
+1. `--max=999` Quits after processing n messages
+1. `--expunge=500` Expunge after n messages

 ## Docker container

 This script works well inside a container; there's a version available via [Docker Hub](https://hub.docker.com/r/leeblackwell/gmail-empty-folder).